How much does a new roof cost?

 - Extra Large or Hip Roof: 35-40 or more square

-While the exacts are actually measured using GPS technology and satellites provided by EagleView so that slope and pitch are spots on, the final amount of shingles that are needed come from these reports.
+While the exacts are measured using GPS technology and satellites provided by EagleView so that slope and pitch are spot on, the final amount of shingles that are needed comes from these reports.

-However, this will help you get a roof ballpark for what you will need square-wise to estimate your roof cost, but first, you have to pick your shingles!
+However, this will help you get a roof ballpark for what you will need square-wise to estimate your roof cost, but first, you must pick your shingles!

 2. New Roof Pricing: Type of Shingles

-The type of shingle you select for your new roof matters in more ways than just price.
+The type of shingle you select for your new roof matters more than just price.

-For starters, the shingle warranty, the quality of the singles you select, and what type you ultimately choose all have features that can make them better (or worse) than another asphalt shingle.
+For starters, the shingle warranty, the quality of the singles you select, and the type you choose all have features that can make them better (or worse) than another asphalt shingle.

 Think of shingles like cars.

-You have a base model car, followed by your average model, followed by the top-end model.
+You have a base model car, your average model, and the top-end model.
 Shingles are very similar.